gravitational/teleport/docs/admin-guide.md

     # This will allow users of the outside CA to connect to behind-the-firewall
     # nodes.
     tunnel_listen_addr: 0.0.0.0:3024

-    # List (array) of other clusters this CA trusts.
-    trusted_clusters:
-      - key_file: /path/to/main-cluster.ca
-        # Comma-separated list of OS logins allowed to users of this
-        # trusted cluster
-        allow_logins: john,root
-        # Establishes a reverse SSH tunnel from this cluster to the trusted
-        # cluster, allowing the trusted cluster users to access nodes of this
-        # cluster
-        tunnel_addr: 80.10.0.12:3024

     # The HTTPS listen address to serve the Web UI and also to authenticate the
     # command line (CLI) users via password+HOTP